stevemac321/EmbeddedMachineLearning/README.md

   - [Graphviz](https://graphviz.gitlab.io/download/) for generating diagrams with Doxygen.
   - [Terminal](https://sites.google.com/site/terminalbpp/) or a similar serial port reader for viewing output through the ST-Link Virtual Port.

+### Model Modification and Setup

+The original model used in the TensorFlow text classification tutorial included an **embedding layer**, which was not compatible with the STM32 X-Cube-AI framework.
+To resolve this, the model was modified to use a **dense-only architecture**.
+The resulting `text_classification_dense_input.h5` model was then imported into STM32CubeIDE using the X-Cube-AI plugin.

+The modification involved mapping the text inputs directly to float values (`0.8`, `0.5`, `0.2`) using the Python script `run_inference.py` to ensure consistent input features.
+This approach allowed us to achieve the same inference results as the original Python model without needing complex embedding or tokenization processes on the STM32 platform.

 ### Project Structure

 - **Root Directory**: